Mauna Kea: A Mars and Stars Photo Experience

 - Complimentary High-Resolution photos available for download within 24 hours after the experience

-- Kona Macadamia Nut Chocolates, Coffee and Hot Chocolate and Tea
+- Kona Macadamia Nut Chocolates, Coffee, Hot Chocolate and Tea

 - Meeting Location: The base of the Mauna Loa Observatory Road